sebastiendfortier/fstpy/README.md

 ## What is it?

-Fstpy is a high level interface to rpn's rpnpy python library that produces pandas dataframes from CMC standard files.
+Fstpy is a high level interface to rpn\'s rpnpy python library that produces pandas dataframes from CMC standard files.
 In order to promote decoupling, modularization and collaboration, fstpy only reads and writes.
 All other operations and algorithms can be independent.

 ## Fstpy philosophy

 The idea of using a dataframe is to have a pythonic way of working with standard files without having to know the mechanics of rmnlib.
-Since many people come here with numpy and pandas knowledge, the learning curve is much less steep.
+Since many people come here with numpy, pandas knowledge, the learning curve is much less steep.

 ## Dataframes